 Science always looks for ways to make effective treatments even better.
 WATCHMAN™ is no exception.
 The WATCHMAN™ FLX design is an advancement that enables the implant to fit a greater number of patients, giving more people than ever a safe, effective alternative to blood thinners should they need one.
 In September 2020, TriHealth was the first in the area to implant the WATCHMAN™ FLX device.

 How WATCHMAN Works

-WATCHMAN™ is implanted into the heart in a one-time procedure during which a physician makes a small cut in the upper leg and inserts a narrow tube, as done in a standard stent procedure.
+WATCHMAN™ FLX is implanted into the heart in a one-time procedure during which a physician makes a small cut in the upper leg and inserts a narrow tube, as done in a standard stent procedure.
 The physician then guides the implant into the heart’s LAA.
 The procedure is done under general anesthesia and takes about an hour.
-Patients commonly stay in the hospital overnight and leave the next day.
+Patients are able to go home the same day as the procedure or stay in the hospital overnight and leave the next day.

 After the Procedure

 Following the WATCHMAN™ procedure, patients continue blood thinner treatment for 45 days or until the LAA is permanently closed off.
 During this time, heart tissue will grow over the implant to form a barrier against blood clots.